-The Village of West Elkton (the "Village") is located in southwest Ohio in Preble County.
+The Village of Midland (the "Village") is located in southwest Ohio in Clinton County.
 The Village is a body corporate and politic established to exercise the rights and privileges conveyed to it by the constitution and laws of the State of Ohio.
-Operating as a statutory village, West Elkton must comply with all State laws regulating village government.
+Operating as a statutory village, Midland must comply with all State laws regulating village government.
 The decision-making process is directed by an elected Village Council and Mayor.

 The Council is the legislative authority of the Village and consists of six members who are elected at large and serve four year terms.
 The Council elects a President Pro Tempore to preside over Village Council meetings in the Mayor's absence.
 The Village Council has the authority to prescribe, by ordinance, the manner in which any power of the Village shall be exercised.
+Currently, the Village only has four council members.